RachanaYekkirala18/UMBC-DATA606-Capstone/docs/Report.md

 Varies based on the dataset used; typically in the range of tens to hundreds of megabytes.

 ### Data Shape:
-- Number of Rows: Example - 1,000
+- Number of Rows: 1,000 (example)
-- Number of Columns: Example - 17
+- Number of Columns: 17

 ### Time Period:
 The dataset may cover a specific range of dates, such as from 2010 to 2020.